-Feeling and going.
 Help baby make the connection between what he feels and what he needs to do.
 When baby shows about-to-go signs (for example, squatting, quietly retreating), interject a reminding “Go potty” as you usher the willing baby to the potty.
-Once you plant the connection “feel pressure-go potty” in baby’s mind, in time he will learn to go potty without you triggering his memory.
+Once you plant the connection, “feel pressure-go potty” in baby’s mind, in time he will learn to go potty without you triggering his memory.

-Potty times.
-The next connection to teach your trainee is that when you sit him on the potty, he goes.
+The next connection in toddler toilet training is that when you sit him on the potty, he goes.
 This is called conditioned reflex.
 This won’t work unless baby is about to go.
 The key is to catch him at the time when he is about to go, and sit him on the potty before he makes the deposit in his diapers.
-He will then associate sitting on a potty with having a bowel movement and, eventually, with urinating.
+He will then associate sitting on a potty with having a bowel movement, and eventually, with urinating.

 Tips to Tell Potty Times:

-2. A physiologic aid for bowel training, called the gastrocolic reflex, may help predict when your baby will have a BM.
+- A physiologic aid for bowel training, called the gastrocolic reflex, may help predict when your baby will have a bowel movement.
 A full stomach stimulates the colon to empty around twenty to thirty minutes after a meal.
 Try potty sitting after each meal until baby’s patience runs out.
-Best odds for a predictable daily BM is after breakfast.
-Another benefit of this daily routine is that it teaches baby to listen to his bodily urges.
+Best odds for a predictable daily bowel movement is after breakfast.
+Another benefit of this daily toddler toilet training routine is that it teaches baby to listen to his bodily urges.
 It’s a physiologic fact that bowel signals not promptly attended to will subside, and this can lead to constipation.

-Bare-bottom drills-an undress rehearsal.
-Covering up the evidence delays toilet-training.
+Covering up the evidence delays toddler toilet training.
 Diapers keep baby from making the connection between the urge to release and what he needs to do about it, and they do for baby what baby needs to learn to do for himself.
 Try these strategies for bare-bottom toddler toilet training

-Outdoor training.
-For warm-weather training, if you have a private yard, bare bottoms make training easier.
+- Outdoor toddler toilet training: For warm-weather toddler toilet training, if you have a private yard, bare bottoms make training easier.
 Remove your toddler’s diaper and let him run around the yard bare bottomed, covered mostly by a long t-shirt if you wish.
 (T-shirts from an older child make good cover-ups.)
 When the urge to go hits, he stops and maybe squats because he suddenly realizes what’s going on.
 Amazed by this revelation, baby may talk about what he’s doing, “Go pee-pee” or “Go poo-poo,” or look toward you for “What do I do now, coach?” guidance, or let go puppy-like with his puddle or load.

-Indoor training.
-After trying outdoor drills for a week or so, you are ready to venture back indoors.
+- Indoor toddler toilet training: After trying outdoor toddler toilet training drills for a week or so, you are ready to venture back indoors.
 Remember what you learned from the yard scene: bare bottoms promote quick learning.
 The early days of indoor, bare-bottom training should be spent, as much as possible, on a non-carpeted floor-easier to detect and easier to clean.
 You may need a few days of catching baby in the act and offering the reminder “Go potty” as baby enjoys his new diaper freedom.